Updated January 2024

 Looking for quality training that can prepare you for either one of these healthcare careers?

-Check out the MOA program at Herzing College, available at our Toronto and Ottawa campuses.
-It's less than 12 months long and includes an internship at a local hospital or clinic.
+Check out the MOA program from Herzing College, delivered online.
+It takes no more than 12 months to complete and includes an internship at a local hospital or clinic.

 Need more info?
 An admissions advisor can answer any questions you have about career options, admission requirements, costs, financial aid, and more.